 As we look ahead to the reopening of campus for the spring 2021 semester, we're working to continue creating a safe and healthy environment for all members of our campus community.

-On this page, faculty and staff will find information about the plans for the fall semester.
+On this page, faculty and staff will find information about the plans for the spring semester.
 You’ll also continue to receive regular updates from President Bertolino and your vice presidents, and new developments will be outlined on this website, which offers you the opportunity to ask questions.